 Let’s face it, buy to let is suffering under a big grey cloud of doom and gloom right now.

-After years when everything in the property investor’s garden seemed rosy, issues like tax changes, and more rules and regulations, are prompting some investors to consider selling their buy to let property.
+After years when everything in the property investor’s garden seemed rosy, issues like tax changes, and more rules and regulations – and now Covid-19 – are prompting some investors to consider selling their buy to let property.

 But if that’s you ….
 Wait ….
 Stop!
 Here are 8 very important things you must check before putting your buy to let up for sale: